Mark James Mallardi

 Occupation before the war: semiskilled routemen

-Mark Mallardi was born on September 27, 1923 in the Bronx, NY, the sixth of eight children.
+Mark Mallardi was born on September 27, 1923 in the Bronx, NY, the fifth of seven children.
 Both of his parents were born in Italy.

 He registered for the draft on June 30, 1942; at the time he was working for Pulumbo Cigar Co.
 When he enlisted, on March 16, 1943, his profession was listed in the category of "semiskilled routemen."